-However, you can make yourself even less likely to be the victim of crimes like mugging or assault by taking some sensible precautions, as detailed in this section.
-You may also find these other articles on Information Now useful
+You can make yourself less likely to be the victim of crimes like fraud, scams, mugging or assault by taking some sensible precautions.

 Tips for personal safety